ikanias/tagis/README.md

 2. Copy the image location which you want to analyse to your clipboard.
 The image location can be long (i.e. quay.io/xiezhang7/hello-python:latest) or short (i.e. alpine:edge).
 Please do not add any prefix to the location like 'http://' or 'https://'
 3. Run the tool by typing: python3 main.py
-4. In the first prompt of the dialog insert or paste the image location which you want to analyse
+4. In the first prompt of the dialog insert or paste the location of the image you want to analyse
 5. In the second prompt insert the SBOM standard you want your SBOM to be generated in - cyclonedx or spdx
 6. In the last prompt insert the file name you want for your SBOM.
 There is no need to add a suffix of file type, the file is automatically created as a .json file